Sharpness-Aware Hybrid Model Learning for Architecture-Agnostic Parameter Estimation: Introduction

-Such \emph{hybrid modeling} is, while being conceptually simple and intuitive, sometimes not so straightforward.
-In particular, when a machine learning model is too flexible compared to a scientific model to be combined with, hybrid modeling may become pointless, with the machine learning part fitting to all the data variation and the scientific model left unused \citep{yinAugmentingPhysicalModels2021,takeishiPhysicsintegratedVariationalAutoencoders2021,takeishiDeepGreyboxModeling2023,zouHybrid$^2$NeuralODE2024,wehenkelRobustHybridLearning2023}.
+Combining scientific mathematical models and machine learning models can be useful for improving generalization, robustness, and partial interpretability of prediction.
+The combination of these two contrasting regimes has been actively studied in various fields, including weather forecasting \citep{xuGeneralizingWeatherForecast2024,vermaClimODEClimateWeather2024}, robotics \citep{ajayAugmentingPhysicalSimulators2018,salzmannRealtimeNeuralMPC2023,heidenNeuralSimAugmentingDifferentiable2021,gaoSimtorealSoftRobots2024}, and healthcare \citep{millerLearningInsulinglucoseDynamics2020,kashtanovaDeepLearningModel2022,palumboHybridModelingPhotoplethysmography2025}.
+However, such \emph{hybrid modeling} is, while being conceptually simple and intuitive, sometimes not technically straightforward.
+When a machine learning model is too flexible compared to a scientific model to be combined with, hybrid modeling may become pointless, with the machine learning part alone fitting to all the data variation and the scientific model left unused \citep{yinAugmentingPhysicalModels2021,takeishiPhysicsintegratedVariationalAutoencoders2021,takeishiDeepGreyboxModeling2023,zouHybrid$^2$NeuralODE2024,wehenkelRobustHybridLearning2023}.
 In other words, the unknown parameters of a scientific model, if any, may become unidentifiable regardless of their original identifiability.
+Such a failure mode is indeed problematic because identifying the scientific parameters correctly, in some sense, is a key factor in ensuring the partial interpretation of hybrid models.

-A way to mitigate the potential issue in hybrid modeling is to regularize the machine learning part, mostly a deep neural net, so that the scientific model is adequately utilized.
-For example, suppose an additive hybrid model $y = f(x) + g(x)$, where $f$ and $g$ are a scientific model and a neural net, respectively, where both have unknown parameters.
-In learning such additive models, minimizing $\Vert g \Vert$ intuitively sounds a natural regularizer to suppress the excess flexibility of $g$, as indeed practiced by, e.g., \citet{yinAugmentingPhysicalModels2021}.
-Then how should we do about a hybrid architecture like $y = g(x, f(x))$?
-How about $y = g_3(x, f_1(x, g_2(x)) \cdot g_1(f_2(x)))$, and whatever?
-For general hybrid architectures, designing the regularizer is often challenging with various functional forms and complex function compositions.
+The identifiability issue in hybrid modeling can be mitigated by constraining the flexibility of the machine learning part so that the scientific model is adequately utilized.
+For example, suppose an additive hybrid model $y = f(x) + g(x)$, where $f$ and $g$ are a scientific model and a neural net, respectively, and that both have unknown parameters.
+In learning such a hybrid model, minimizing a loss along with $\Vert g \Vert^2$ sounds natural to suppress the excess flexibility of $g$, as practiced by \citet{yinAugmentingPhysicalModels2021}, because the two models are combined additively, and thus suppressing $g$'s energy would directly result in maximizing the use of $f$.
+Now, how should we design a similar regularizer for a hybrid model with general composition, $y = g(x, f(x))$?
+What about $y = g_3(x, f_1(x, g_2(x)) \cdot g_1(f_2(x)))$, and whatever more complicated models?
+For hybrid architectures with various functional forms and nested function compositions, designing a good regularizer becomes far from trivial.